-- (1) the factor for the Valuation Period equivalent to the credited rate(s) applicable to such allocations; and - (2) a factor for the Valuation Period equivalent to an effective annual rate of 6%.
+- the factor for the Valuation Period equivalent to the credited rate(s) applicable to such allocations; and - (2) a factor for the Valuation Period equivalent to an effective annual rate of 6%.

 After the Annuitant attains age 80, the increase factor will be zero (0).
-The Guaranteed Minimum Death Benefit is effective on the Contract Date (unless another effective date is shown on the contract data page) and will remain in effect while the contract is in force and before income payments begin, or until the contract anniversary following the date we receive your written request to terminate the benefit.
+The Guaranteed Minimum Death Benefit is effective on the date the contract is issued (unless another effective date is shown on the contract data page) and will remain in effect while the contract is in force and before income payments begin, or until the contract anniversary following the date we receive your written request to terminate the benefit.
 If we receive your request to terminate the benefit within 30 days following any contract anniversary, we will terminate the Guaranteed Minimum Death Benefit as of that contract anniversary.

 We charge you for the Guaranteed Minimum Death Benefit.
-We deduct this charge against the Contract Value at each contract anniversary after the first and at the time you fully surrender the contract.
+We deduct this charge against the Contract Value at each contract anniversary after the first contract anniversary and at the time you fully surrender the contract.
 At full surrender, we will charge you a pro-rata portion of the annual charge.
 Currently, this charge is equal to an annual rate of 0.25% of your prior contract year's average Guaranteed Minimum Death Benefit.
 We guarantee that this charge will not exceed an annual rate of 0.35% of your prior contract year's average Guaranteed Minimum Death Benefit.
 The rate charged to your contract will be fixed at the time your contract is issued.
-See the "Charge for the Optional Guaranteed Minimum Death Benefit" provision of this prospectus.

-Because this contract is no longer offered and sold, the Optional Guaranteed Minimum Death Benefit is no longer available to purchase under the contract.
+Because this contract is no longer offered and sold, the Optional Guaranteed Minimum Death Benefit Rider is no longer available to purchase under the contract.